-Address: School of Computer Science and Information Technology, RMIT University, Melbourne, Australia
+Addresses: School of Computer Science and Information Technology, RMIT University, Melbourne, Australia

 Abstract: An important role in software engineering is played by design notations.
 The Agent UML (AUML) notation for sequence diagrams has been widely used to capture the design of interactions between agents.
 However, AUML is not precisely defined, and there is very little in the way of tool support available.
 We argue that using a textual notation allows the notation to be precisely defined, and facilitates the development of tool support.
 We present a textual notation that we have developed, and describe a number of tools that support this notation.
-One of these tools is a 'renderer' which takes a textual AUML protocol and generates the standard graphical view.
+One of these tools is a |renderer| which takes a textual AUML protocol and generates the standard graphical view.
 The layout of graphical elements in the generated graphical view is done automatically, using a layout algorithm which we present.

 Keywords: agent-oriented software; Agent UML; AUML; interaction design; design notations; software agents; agent-based systems; multi-agent systems.

-Int.
-J. of Agent-Oriented Software Engineering, 2007 Vol.1, No.2, pp.123 - 144
+International Journal of Agent-Oriented Software Engineering, 2007 Vol.1 No.2, pp.123 - 144